 When a new ticket is created, the Technician value is assigned automatically in a round robin order to technicians with permissions to be included in the auto-assignment.

 Note: To include a technician in the auto-assignment, go to Admin > Users and Security > Access Roles.
-Select a role and enable Ticketing Automated Assignment.
+Select a role and enable Include on automated assignment (from the Ticketing tab).